hmdolatabadi/hmdolatabadi.github.io/_pages/about.md

 News
 ======
+ - Jan.
+2024: Started as a Senior Applied Scientist @ Oracle!
+ - Dec.
+2023: [AVATAR](https://arxiv.org/abs/2303.08500) is accepted to SatML2024!
+Details to follow.
+ - Dec.
+2023: I am going to serve as an emergency reviewer for CVPR2024!
  - Oct.
 2023: Gave a guest lecture on Security and Privacy in Aligned Language Models at the University of Melbourne.
  - Oct.
 2023: Attneding the ICCV2023 in Paris!
  - Sep.
 2023: Got recognized as an "outstanding reviewer" at ICCV2023!